otrv4/otrv4/otrv4.md

 The counterpart of the sending an encoded data message.
 As that one, it also needs a per-message key derived from the previous chain key to decrypt the message in it.
-If the receiving `j` is equal to 0, and the receiving 'Public ECDH Key' has not yet been seen, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).
+If the the receiving 'Public ECDH Key' has not yet been seen, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).

 Decrypting a data message consists of: